AmaranthosLabs/AmaranthosLabs/README.md

 # READ ME

-This repository is for the published presence of Amaranthos on Github.
+This repository is for the published presence of Amaranthos Labs on Github.

+This is an IP and learning site.
+Marketing is at [Amaranthos.io](https://amaranthos.io)

 While this is now serving as our homepage, that will change over time when we install [gitea](https://docs.gitea.io/en-us/)